Professionals working

 5. Health & Medicine

-Mandatory: Registration with HPCSA, SANC (Nursing), or SAPC (Pharmacy).
+Mandatory: Registration with HPCSA (Health Professions Council), SANC (Nursing), or SAPC (Pharmacy) is absolutely required before visa lodgement.

 Occupation NameOFO Description